WiDuMu/ACM-Hackathon/Story.md

-## Inspiration
+# Inspiration

-## What it does
+# What it does

-Touch Grass keeps track of how long you've been working on a project, or studying, or anything else that has sucked you in and reminds you to go take a break and touch grass, if that's your idea of a break.
+# How we built it

-## How we built it
+We built the site with stock standard JS, since it would let us implement the most features

-This website is built using plain JavaScript, HTML, and CSS using the WebComponents API.
+# Challenges we ran into

-## Challenges we ran into
+# Accomplishments that we're proud of

-## Accomplishments that we're proud of
+# What we learned

-## What we learned
+# What's next for Touch Grass?

-## What's next for Untitled
+Probably touching some IRL grass.
+Very excited for this one.